2023 Schools for a Doctorate Highly Focused on Asian Studies Major

 Top 3 Most Focused Doctor’s Degree Colleges for Asian Studies

-Out of the 3 schools in the Schools for a Doctorate Highly Focused on Asian Studies Major that were part of this year’s ranking, University of Pennsylvania landed the #1 spot on the list.
+You’ll join some of the best and brightest minds around if you attend University of Pennsylvania.
+The school came in at #1 for the Schools for a Doctorate Highly Focused on Asian Studies Major.
 Philadelphia, Pennsylvania is the setting for this large institution of higher learning.
-The private not-for-profit school handed out doctorate’s Asian studies degrees to 2 students in 2020-2021.
+The private not-for-profit school handed out doctorate’s asian studies degrees to 2 students in 2021-2022.

-Read more about Asian Studies at University of Pennsylvania
+Read more about Asian Studies at UPenn

-The low undergrad student loan default rate of 1.8% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The low undergrad student loan default rate of 0.5% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-Students who start out at the school are likely to stick around.
-The freshman retention rate is 96%.
+With a freshman retention rate of 96%, the school does an excellent job of retaining its undergraduate students.

-You’ll join some of the best and brightest minds around if you attend Cornell University.
-The school came in at #2 for the Schools for a Doctorate Highly Focused on Asian Studies Major.
-Cornell University is a private not-for-profit institution located in Ithaca, New York.
-The school has a large population, and it awarded 21 doctorate’s degrees in 2020-2021.
+You’ll be in good company if you decide to attend Cornell University.
+It ranked #2 on our 2023 Schools for a Doctorate Highly Focused on Asian Studies Major list.
+This large school is located in Ithaca, New York, and it awarded 22 doctorate’s asian studies degrees in 2021-2022.

 Notes and References